-CAMINO: Joan Chittister, "God Become Infinitely Larger" in God at 2000 Friday - READ FOR CLASS Tattoos, Chapter 1: God, I Guess DUE TODAY: Scripture paper Week 5 - The Human Person: Made in the Image of God Question: Do I matter?
+CAMINO: Joan Chittister, "God Become Infinitely Larger" in God at 2000, pp. 59-69 CAMINO: Poem "God's Name" by Rabia Friday, April 28 - READ FOR CLASS Tattoos, Chapter 1: God, I Guess DUE TODAY: Scripture paper Week 5 - The Human Person: Made in the Image of God Question: Do I matter?
 The Church: Called to be the Body of Christ Question: Does the church matter?
-The glory of God is the human person fully alive. - Irenaeus of Lyon (ca. 115-202) A humble person is one who like the humble Mary says, "The Powerful One has done great things in me."
+When I look at your heavens, the work of your fingers, the moon and the stars that you have established: what are human beings that you are mindful of them, mortals that you care for them?
+Yet you have made them a little lower than God, and crowned them with glory and honor.
+Psalm 8: 3-5 The glory of God is the human person fully alive. - Irenaeus of Lyon (ca. 115-202) A humble person is one who like the humble Mary says, "The Powerful One has done great things in me."
 Each of us has an individual greatness.
 God would not be our author if we were something worthless.
 You and I and all of us are worth very much, because we are creatures of God...
 And so the church values human beings and contends for their rights, for their freedom, for their dignity.
-That is an authentic church endeavor. ....
-The church values human beings and cannot tolerate that an image of God be trampled. - Archbishop Oscar Romero Monday - READ FOR CLASS:
+That is an authentic church endeavor.
+The church values human beings and cannot tolerate that an image of God be trampled. - Archbishop Oscar Romero Monday, May 1 - READ FOR CLASS: